FeroxFoxxo/MQReawakened/ASSETLOADER.md

 What you want to do is copy those files to the correct folders in the File Placement section, then enable `FORCE_REBUILD` and restart the server and disable it after.

 ## File Placement

+> [!IMPORTANT]
+> You should create this locally then zip it up and replace UniqueBundles inside of `Build/Archives/Caches`.

 You will want to create a new folder called MQBundles along with the other 3 below.